alanhamlett/codepath-ios-ex1/README.md

 Challenges encountered while building the app:

 * Most of my time was spent trying to display the error message in a fixed `UIView` on network errors.
-I could never get the view to display over the `UITableView`.
+It was very hard to get the error view to display over the `UITableView`.

 ## License